 Site Speed and Responsiveness

-Search engines continue to place more value on the experience of interacting on your site as well as the information you provide.
-Faster websites rank higher, so it’s important that the technology you use to run your site is optimized to load quickly across multiple different browsers and mobile devices.
+Sites cannot rank high unless they are fast.
+It is critical that the technology you use to run your site is optimized to load quickly across multiple different browsers and mobile devices.

 With over 60% of Google searches performed on mobile devices in 2019, making sure your site is mobile responsive is a big part of on-page SEO.
 If your site performance suffers when people use a mobile device, that will decrease your site’s ranking over time.